zaf1231/Rocket-Tracking-Widget-For-Egg-Inc/Rocket tracking widget - to share/README.txt

+# Rocket-tracking-widget-for-Egg-Inc.
+Python based widget to show your rocket progress in Egg Inc. on your desktop! (windows only)

 How to run the Egg inc. Rocket Tracking widget for windows
 - Install python by going to this website: https://www.python.org/downloads/
 - Download "Python 3.12.1"